matrix-org/dendrite/CONTRIBUTING.md

 Everyone is welcome to contribute to Dendrite!
 We aim to make it as easy as possible to get started.

+Please ensure that you sign off your contributions!
+See [Sign Off](#sign-off) section below.

+## Getting up and running

+See [INSTALL.md](INSTALL.md) for instructions on setting up a running dev instance of dendrite, and [CODE_STYLE.md](CODE_STYLE.md) for the code style guide.

+We use `gb` for managing our dependencies, so `gb build` and `gb test` is how to build dendrite and run the unit tests respectively.

 ## Picking Things To Do

 If you're new then feel free to pick up an issue labelled [easy](https://github.com/matrix-org/dendrite/labels/easy).